Infographic guide showing how to match your home purchase to your budget, with tips for Kingston Ontario home buyers

 Start with what lenders will look at

-Before you begin touring homes, it’s crucial to understand how lenders determine affordability.
-They closely examine your Gross Debt Service and Total Debt Service ratios, which outline how much of your income can go toward housing and overall debt.
+Before you tour homes, it’s crucial to understand how lenders determine affordability.
+They survey your Gross Debt Service and Total Debt Service ratios, which outline how much of your income can go toward housing and overall debt.
+Establishing a budget that reflects your financial situation will help in this process.
 Canada’s mortgage stress test also plays a significant role.
-You must qualify at the higher of your contract rate plus two percent, or the Bank of Canada benchmark.

 Infographic showing Canadian home buyer budget planning with GDS, TDS, and mortgage stress test requirements